kyoshi2020/projects/README.md

-script - intro to python while learning ethical hacking. notes in script terrible scanner - python port scanner. quick build. first try at it.
+script - intro to python while learning ethical hacking. notes in script terrible scanner - python port scanner. quick build. first try at it. tcpclient - simple port listening socket that tells you what IP connects. active until you exit.